 The Sig P938 has been a real favorite of women, especially those that prefer the 1911 style firearm and those wanting a concealable 9mm.
 It was the #7 pick last year and #10 in 2015.
 The P938 is not much bigger than the Sig P238 (.380) another top pick of women for years.
 With all of the favorite attributes of the classic 1911 in a compact, it’s a manageable, very nice gun.
 Perhaps it’s price, which is quite a bit higher than most of its competitors is a factor for some.
 It has a capacity of 6 rounds plus 1 in the chamber.
 Read TWAW reviews here

 What a huge surprise.
 This is Sig Sauer’s first striker fire gun, likely introduced to compete with such giants in this market as Glock.
 The high number of purchases made by the women who participated in the survey – really earned it a place on the list.
 What makes it unique is that it is modular – so the user can easily and affordably modify the frame size to three different frame sizes to suit the largest and smallest of hands.
 And… it can also easily be converted from 9 mm to .40 S&W or .357 SIG, using the same process of changing frames.
 It has a whopping 16 +1 capacity (9mm), something that more and more women are making a priority when making their selection.
+No wonder this made the list of popular guns women buy!
 Read TWAW reviews here

 This is such a great gun, you will be hard-pressed to find anyone who doesn’t like it, man or woman.
 I am thrilled to see it in the top 10.
 What is surprising to me is its size.
 This isn’t a “small woman’s gun” and shows that many women are carrying larger guns these days.
 The PPQ also comes in a variety of configurations, like the Sig Sauer P320, so its place on the list represents the “family” of PPQ’s.
 Still very impressive to see these numbers of two firearms that are larger than all of the others.
 The PPQ has a huge capacity of 15 +1 for the 9mm.
 Again, the desire for greater capacity I believe, is driving the sales of these larger sized guns.
 Read TWAW reviews here